Jesus Christ the High Priest

 An invitation, not just a title

-The whole argument closes on a strikingly practical note: "Let us then approach God's throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need" (Hebrews 4:16, NIV).
+The whole argument closes on a strikingly practical note: "Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (Hebrews 4:16, RSV-CE).
 The point of describing Christ's priesthood in such careful theological detail isn't abstract doctrine for its own sake — it's permission.
 A high priest who has personally faced temptation, the passage argues, is exactly the kind of priest someone in need should feel free to approach without hesitation.

 Trivia